open-hand/choerodon-ui/zh/procmp/data/-display/table/index.en.md

 **Precautions**

 > Pro Table has many integrated functions and complex logic.
-Therefore, when a large amount of data needs to be displayed on a single page (the total number of cells in a single rendering exceeds 2000+), there are certain performance problems.
-You must pay attention to the development of technology selection.
+Therefore, when you need to display a large amount of data on a single page, you must pay attention to it before selecting the development technology.

+**Reference for large data volume scenarios:**

+Refer to [Sum of functions demo](#ALL), 1000 items (2w+ cells) are displayed on a single page under this complexity, and the loading time is more than 10s, about 11s.

 **Processing plan**

-> Use [PerformanceTable](/zh/procmp/data-display/performance-table) according to specific scenarios and needs
+> According to the specific scenarios and requirements, it is recommended that it takes more than 10s to load and use the big data table [PerformanceTable](/zh/procmp/data-display/performance-table) or refer to [virtual scrolling demo](#Virtual%20Scroll) for processing.